influxdata/telegraf/plugins/aggregators/minmax/README.md

-# MinMax Aggregator Plugin
+# Minimum-Maximum Aggregator Plugin

-The minmax aggregator plugin aggregates min & max values of each field it sees, emitting the aggrate every `period` seconds.
+This plugin aggregates the minimum and maximum values of each field it sees, emitting the aggrate every `period` seconds with field names suffixed by `_min` and `_max` respectively.

+⭐ Telegraf v1.1.0
+💻 all

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->